-The 10:1 voltage probe that is supplied with Fluke 124 is always adjusted correctly to the Test Tool and needs no further adjustment.
+The 10:1 voltage probe VPS40 that is supplied with Fluke 124 is always adjusted correctly to the Test Tool and needs no further adjustment.

-You need to adjust other scope probes (e.g. VPS100, optional) for optimal response.
+You need to adjust other scope probes for optimal response.

 Warning

 To avoid electrical shock use the BB120 Banana-to-BNC adapter (delivered with the test tool) to connect a 10:1 scope probe to the input of the test tool.